 1.2 Transmission Scheduling Service-Full (TSS-Full)

-This section 1.2 shall apply to any of «Customer Name»’s Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load listed as purchasing TSS-Full in the table in section «X» of Exhibit J.
+This section 1.2 shall apply to any of «Customer Name»’s Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load listed as purchasing TSS-Full in section 1 of Exhibit J.

-Beginning October 1, «year customer begins taking TSS», and through the term of this Agreement, Power Services shall provide and «Customer Name» shall purchase TSS-Full for its Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load listed as purchasing TSS-Full in the table in section «X» of Exhibit J. Power Services shall schedule «Customer Name»’s BPA provided power, Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s).
+Beginning October 1, «year customer begins taking TSS», and through the term of this Agreement, Power Services shall provide and «Customer Name» shall purchase TSS-Full for its Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load listed as purchasing TSS-Full in section 1 of Exhibit J. Power Services shall schedule «Customer Name»’s BPA-provided power, Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load to «Customer Name»’s Total Retail Load under «Customer Name»’s NT Agreement with Transmission Services and/or other transmission agreement(s).
 Power Services shall not provide TSS-Full for anything other than delivery to «Customer Name»’s Total Retail Load.

 Power Services shall perform all necessary prescheduling and real-time scheduling functions, and make other arrangements and adjustments, consistent with any RSS products and any other products and services «Customer Name» is purchasing from Power Services. «Customer Name» shall continue to be responsible for all non-scheduling provisions of its transmission agreement(s) used to serve «Customer Name»’s Total Retail Load, in accordance with the applicable OATT, including, but not limited to, the designation and undesignation of Network Resources, as defined by the applicable OATT.

-«Customer Name» shall be subject to the rates, terms and conditions for TSS-Full specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» shall be subject to the rates, terms and conditions for TSS-Full specified in BPA’s applicable Power Rate Schedules and GRSPs.

 Option 1: Include the following for customers that are exclusively served by Transfer Service: